magicspon/sponlax/README.md

-# Intersection Observer + requestAnimationFrame... do stuff when shit's in the view
+# do stuff when shit's in the view

+### Intersection Observer + requestAnimationFrame...

 ## Install